wschella/mu-search/README.md

 A search document can contain nested objects up to an arbitrary depth.
 For example for a person you can nest the address object as a property of the person search document.

 A nested object is defined by the following properties:
 - **via** : mapping of the RDF predicate that relates the resource with the nested object.
-May also be an inverse URI.
+May also be an inverse URI, or a list of predicate (a property path) as in non-nested properties
 - **rdf_type** : URI of the rdf:Class of the nested object
 - **properties** : mapping of RDF predicates to properties for the nested object